As a UConn Faculty or Staff Member

-As a UConn employee, you have an obligation under the Policy Against Discrimination, Harassment, and Related Interpersonal Violence to advise the Office of Institutional Equity if you witness or receive a report of a sexual assault.
+As a UConn employee, you have an obligation under the Policy Against Discrimination, Harassment, and Related Interpersonal Violence to advise the Office of Institutional Equity if you witness or receive a report of a sexual assault, intimate partner violence or stalking.
 Please familiarize yourself with the Policy regarding this duty and to determine if you fall within the narrow exceptions to this policy (such as medical doctors, nurses and licensed health care clinicians).
 The FAQ will provide further explanation of this policy.

-The What to do When a Student Reports Sexual Violence, Relationship Violence and/or Stalking document outlines the process and provides resources for assisting students and fulfilling the University’s reporting requirements for employees.
+The What to do When a Student Reports Sexual Violence, Intimate Partner Violence and/or Stalking document outlines the process and provides resources for assisting students and fulfilling the University’s reporting requirements for employees.

 As a faculty or staff member who sees your students regularly, you are in a unique position to detect behavioral changes, increased stress levels or academic deterioration that can signal a serious problem.
 Students value faculty and staff opinions.
 You are not expected to take on the role of counselor, but don’t underestimate your ability to share helpful information with your students about the resources available at UConn, especially if a student approaches you for help.

 For additional information, please review the What to do When a Student Reports Sexual Violence, Relationship Violence and/or Stalking for each campus:

 These indicators can help identify a distressed student, including victims of sexual assault, relationship violence or stalking:

 - Deterioration in quality of work and classroom performance.

 - Drop in grades.